csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+The two options given by our partner is a web application or a mobile application.

+The advantage of web application is easy accessible as it will be the same url link to access from mobile and from computer.
+On the other hand, the user might not always have their computer beside, but people will always have their phone.
+Thus, user could use mobile application anywhere with connections of WiFi.
+Also, the mobile application could have more features than a website.

+In the end, we decided to use web application.
+The most improtant goal for our partner is to let more people know about their organization, and their campaigning event for starting up businesses.
+In this case, easy accessories is more important than complex feature for this application.
+Thus, we chose to build an web application.